Profinite rigidity of fibring: Introduction

 \begin{thmx} Let $G$ be a finitely presented LERF group and let $R$ be an integral domain.
-An epimorphism $\varphi \colon G \to \Z$ is algebraically fibred \iff for every epimorphism $\alpha \colon G \onto Q$ with finite image the associated first twisted Alexander polynomial over $R$ is non-zero. \end{thmx} Here, a group is \emph{algebraically fibred} if it admits an epimorphism to $\mathbb Z$ with a finitely generated kernel.
-Also, we are talking about vanishing of Alexander polynomials over arbitrary integral domains, which might seem worrying, as the definition of the polynomial requires $R$ to be a UFD.
-It does however make sense to talk about vanishing even when the polynomial is itself not well-defined, see \cref{def vanishing}.
+An epimorphism $\varphi \colon G \onto \Z$ is algebraically fibred \iff for every epimorphism $\alpha \colon G \onto Q$ with finite image the associated first twisted Alexander polynomial over $R$ is non-zero. \end{thmx} Here, an epimorphism $\varphi\colon G\onto \Z$ is \emph{algebraically fibred} if $\ker \varphi$ is finitely generated.
+The group $G$ is \emph{algebraically fibred} if it admits such an epimorphism.
+Also, we are talking about vanishing of Alexander polynomials over arbitrary integral domains, which might seem worrying, as the definition of the polynomial requires $R$ to be a Noetherian UFD.
+It does however make sense to talk about vanishing even when the polynomial is itself not well defined, see \cref{def vanishing}.

-We use the above to show that for finitely presented LERF groups, algebraic fibring is a profinite property.
+We use the above to show that for finite products of finitely presented LERF groups, algebraic fibring is a profinite property.